 Breaking down Jeff Bezos’s income

-As Amazon's CEO, Bezos is entitled to a base salary.
-While the base salary is the core of Bezos’s income for his role as Amazon's chief, he is entitled to a range of other perks.
-For example, Amazon pays for Bezos’s security services and business travel expenses.
-Amazon lists these perks as 'other compensation' for its CEO in regulatory reports.
+Bezos is entitled to a salary at Amazon.
+In addition to that core income, Bezos is entitled to a range of other perks.
+For example, Amazon pays for his security services and business travel expenses.
+He also receives capital gains on Amazon stock sales.

-Bezos is deploying his wealth to philanthropic efforts and environmental protection initiatives.
-The billionaire has pledged to spend $10 billion on climate programs under the Bezos Earth Fund.
+Bezos deploys some of his wealth to philanthropic efforts and environmental protection initiatives.
+The billionaire has pledged $10 billion toward climate programs under the Bezos Earth Fund.